DanielYang59/DanielYang59/README.md

 ### Hi there 👋

-- 🔭 I'm working on computational methods for materials and more
+- 🔭 I'm working on computational methods for materials and more.
 - 🌱 I'm learning generative machine learning and high-performance computing.
 - ⚡ I'm currently looking for a PhD position (let me know if you are interested in my work).